biofrontiers2017eeg/eegtk/README.md

 represent the session (i.e. a=first session, b=second session etc.).
 Each session has two files a .raw and a .art.
 The .raw files contain the raw waves  and the .art contain artifacting data for each session.
 Use both files to build raw waves.
 <br><u>.art file key </u>
 Same dimensions as the raw data.
-Gives a coloring to the EEG data, that shows how reliable that data is.
+Gives a coloring to the EEG data, that shows how reliability of the data.
 * 0= Reliable (black)
 * 1= Not Reliable (red)
 * 2= May or may not be reilable,to be used or discarded (blue)